Hope and determination in the face of drought

 For the last four years, the people of Wajir have undergone one of the most severe droughts ever experienced.
 Bare barren land all over, it is a grim image.

 I meet women who have had to walk long distances just to get water for their families.
-I hear stories of malnourished children who are also plagued with respiratory diseases.
+I hear stories of children not getting enough nutrients who are also plagued with respiratory diseases.
 I hear stories of breastfeeding mothers and pregnant women who don’t have access to nutrients.
 Families have had to move in search of water and pasture.

 The drought is real!

-To the people, one container of water is a gift from above.
-Water so scarce they go for days without a single shower, or even a change of clothes.
+Water is so scarce people have to go for days without a single shower, or even a change of clothes.

 We arrive at Mirgo Harun.
 It is here that we meet 38-year-old Amina.
-Amina has a tall and majestic frame.
-It’s impossible to tell from her ever-smiling expression that she has gone through so much loss.
 We walk to her homestead where we meet some of her children, among them 1-year-old Mansoor.
 She picks him up and she leads us to her goat pen.
 Amina tells us she had 39 goats before the drought and now she is left with only 6.
 That’s 33 goats dead from lack of pasture and water.

 Amina and her child with a water container in Wajir, Kenya.
 Image: Sommie's Photography/Oxfam